Home · Weight Loss · Retatrutide Dosage Guide: What We Know So Far

 I've seen pricing from $300-800 per month depending on the dose and the clinic.
 This is higher than semaglutide (usually $200-400) but comparable to tirzepatide pricing.

-From Limitless Biotech's resources, the consensus is that as retatrutide becomes more available, pricing should normalize lower.
+From Limitless Life Peptides' resources, the consensus is that as retatrutide becomes more available, pricing should normalize lower.

 Important Considerations Before Using